Scille/parsec-cloud/docs/rfcs/1020-collaborative-edition.md

 #### Replace the encryption&signature of CryptPad with Parsec

+Parsec already have access to symmetric encryption key (realm key) & signature key (user signature key).
+If we could use them for the CryptPad session everything would already be handled.

+But how to connect to session?

+If we only need an identifier, we could use the `EntryID` of the file.

+##### Parsec cryptographic system in CryptPad Pros&Cons

+Pros:

+- No new keys, we use the realm key & user signature key

+Cons:

+- Need to integrate into CryptPad logic (if possible)

 ### Document Save

 CryptPad dispatch `onSave` event, it's apparently the last user who made a change that will receive the event.